VincenzoIzzo/RV32I_singleCycle/README.md

 # RV32I_singleCycle
 This is a custom behavioral implementation (in VHDL) of RV32I (RISC-V) specification  istruction set (in developing).
-Currently there are 33/40 istructions implemented (arithmetic, logic, store, load, conditional branch istructions)
+Currently there are 34/40 istructions implemented (arithmetic, logic, store, load, conditional branch and JAL istructions)

 ## How to simulate (top_tb.vhd)